LITTLE WHITE LIES: Good Contractors Never Tell Them

 There’s no detail about building or renovation that can’t be explained in simple language to anyone of normal intelligence.
 Home building and renovations are many things, but none of it is rocket science.
 Press the matter until you hear something that truly makes sense.
 If the explanation doesn’t make sense, you’re either talking to a professional with insufficient communication skills (you don’t want to hire someone like this), or you’re being fed a little lie (you REALLY don’t want to hire someone like this).
 Don’t be afraid to look stupid by asking the most basic questions, then pay particular attention to the answers and don’t give up until you understand.
 Better to look stupid and avoid being taken for a ride.

 I hope you found this article useful.
-Please consider helping produce all the original content on this site and its publication by “buying me a coffee” at the button below.
+Please consider helping me produce all the original content on this site by “buying me a coffee” at the button below.
 Thanks to everyone helping out!
 Much appreciated.

 Tweet